Do you dread going into your art studio or creating art?

 Turn off your brain and just DO.

 This is easier said than done at first, but you can develop the skill over time.
 Overthinking is your enemy when experiencing art dread.
 It means the critic wants to take over and smash the creative spirit.
 When you hear the negative thoughts start to flow, become mindful of the moment and clear those thoughts away.
 It doesn’t matter if they are true or false.
 The logical, judgmental brain has no place in the creative process.
 Stop letting it butt in.
 You can judge your work when you are finished.
 Right now you need to create.
+(Read: How to Tame Your Inner Critic)

 Be mindful of your procrastination behavior.

 Are you wasting time right now?
-Are you just scrolling Instagram?
+Just scrolling Instagram?
 Are you thinking about all of the things you wish you had energy to do?
 Your brain wants stimulation, but it doesn’t want to work for it.
 Catch it when it’s being lazy and make a decision.
 Do you want to be motivated and productive, or do you want to give into your procrastination and just get nothing done?

 Stop wasting time and DO.